 Deferred tax assets and liabilities are recognized for temporary differences between the financial reporting and tax bases of the firm's assets and liabilities.
 Valuation allowances are established to reduce deferred tax assets to the amount that more likely than not will be realized.
-The firm's tax assets and liabilities are presented as a component of "Other assets" and "Other liabilities," respectively, in the consolidated statement of financial condition.
+The firm's tax assets and liabilities are presented as a component of "Other assets" and "Other liabilities and accrued expenses," respectively, in the consolidated statement of financial condition.
 Tax provisions are computed in accordance with SFAS No. 109, "Accounting for Income Taxes."

-The firm adopted the provisions of FIN No. 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109," as of December 1, 2007.
+The firm adopted the provisions of FIN 48, "Accounting for Uncertainty in Income Taxes - an Interpretation of FASB Statement No. 109," as of December 1, 2007.
 A tax position can be recognized in the financial statements only when it is more likely than not that the position will be sustained upon examination by the relevant taxing authority based on the technical merits of the position.
 A position that meets this standard is measured at the largest amount of benefit that will more likely than not be realized upon settlement.
 A liability is established for differences between positions taken in a tax return and amounts recognized in the financial statements.
-FIN No. 48 also provides guidance on derecognition, classification, interim period accounting and accounting for interest and penalties.
-Prior to the adoption of FIN No. 48, contingent liabilities related to income taxes were recorded when the criteria for loss recognition under SFAS No. 5, "Accounting for Contingencies," as amended, had been met.
+FIN 48 also provides guidance on derecognition, classification, interim period accounting and accounting for interest and penalties.
+Prior to the adoption of FIN 48, contingent liabilities related to income taxes were recorded when the criteria for loss recognition under SFAS No. 5, "Accounting for Contingencies," as amended, had been met.
+The adoption had no effect on the firm's financial condition.